Frequently Asked Questions

 Your gender, age, skills or experience did not

 match the enquirer.
-Using our database we attempt to match an enquirer with
+Using our database we try to match an enquirer with

-contacts with special skills, e.g. helping ex-prisoners, those who have been
+Contacts with special skills, e.g. in helping ex-prisoners, those who have been

 involved in cults or have been divorced or widowed.